 Margaret is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Margaret overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Margaret, 21.29% have at least a bachelor's degree.
+The education level of Margaret citizens is a little higher than the average for US cities and towns: 21.29% of adults in Margaret have at least a bachelor's degree.

 The per capita income in Margaret in 2022 was $30,671, which is upper middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,684 for a family of four.
 However, Margaret contains both very wealthy and poor people as well.